Bound by Corruption by BelovedStranger

 Another grin curled his lips, and he couldn’t help but tease her further.
 Using his hand on her cheek, he forced her face back to his and kissed her before she could react, or think to deny him.
 He sipped at her lips, so very different from the untamed passion of before.

-Kagome had become stiff but with his self-control, he felt her relax, even tentatively respond with a gentle sweetness that called to the wickedness inside him.
-Before his restraint could crumbled—how easily this innocent stole his control, Sesshomaru eased back, and was gratified when she leaned forward, unconsciously seeking more.
+Kagome had become stiff but with his self-restraint, keeping the kiss light, he felt her relax, even tentatively respond with a gentle sweetness that called to the wickedness inside him.
+Before his restraint could crumbled—how easily this innocent stole his self-control, Sesshomaru eased back, and was gratified when she leaned forward, unconsciously seeking more.

 He grinned at his word choice, but the naive little miko only stared at him, confused.
-She sensed his teasing but had no idea.
-But she would—soon.
+She sensed his teasing but had no true notion if his meaning.
+But she would soon enough.

 Perhaps then, she would hesitate to leave him a second time.